Stimulated amplification of propagating spin waves

-The amplitude of the heating pulse is also an essential factor, as the heating power scales approximately quadratically with $U_{\mathrm{DC}}$.
-The influence of higher heating power can be observed in regimes \uproman{2} and \uproman{3} when comparing $U_{\mathrm{DC}}=\unit[1.1]{V}$ to $U_{\mathrm{DC}}=\unit[0.9]{V}$.
-During direct pulse overlap, the temperatures reached are higher, leading to a more pronounced attenuation of the spin-wave packet.
-However, the cooling phase is also longer, as more heat needs to be dissipated, leading to an extended amplification phase.
+The heating power scales approximately quadratically with $U_{\mathrm{DC}}$, the influence of which is seen when comparing $U_{\mathrm{DC}}=\unit[1.1]{V}$ to $U_{\mathrm{DC}}=\unit[0.9]{V}$ in Fig. \ref{fig:Delay}.
+The temperatures reached for $U_{\mathrm{DC}} = \unit[1.1]{V}$ are higher, leading to a more pronounced attenuation of the spin-wave packet in regime \uproman{2} and the cooling phase is longer as more heat needs to be dissipated, leading to an extended amplification phase \uproman{3}.
 In this phase, the formation of a second amplification plateau can be observed.
-This could be a product of indirect magnon redistribution processes, as it is correlated to the formation of a \BEC{} in the region below the amplifier pad above the threshold value of $|U^{\mathrm{BEC}}_{\mathrm{Th}}| = \unit[1.0]{V}$ \cite{RCBEC}.
-The BEC formation threshold can be seen from a measurement of the BLS intensity in the amplifier pad region itself, as it is shown in Fig. \ref{fig:DC} by the red curve.
-To investigate the influence of the DC amplitude on the amplification, a fixed delay of $\Delta t_{\mathrm{RF}} = \unit[50]{ns}$ was used, and the amplification factor was measured as a function of $U_{\mathrm{DC}}$ (Fig. \ref{fig:DC}).
-The resulting data shows that for small amplitudes $|U_{\mathrm{DC}}|<\unit[0.4]{V}$, the heating pulse does not affect the intensity of the spin-wave packet.
-For intermediate amplitudes, $\unit[0.4]{V}<|U_{\mathrm{DC}}|<\unit[0.6]{V}$, the spin-wave packet is effectively attenuated, which shows the effect of reduced transmission due to local heating.
+This could be a product of indirect magnon redistribution processes, as it is correlated to the formation of a \BEC{} in the region below the amplifier pad above the threshold value of $|U^{\mathrm{BEC}}_{\mathrm{Th}}| = \unit[1.0]{V}$ \cite{RCBEC, Schneider.2021}.
+The BEC formation threshold is apparent from a measurement of the BLS intensity in the amplifier pad region itself, which is shown in Fig. \ref{fig:DC} by the red curve.
+Additionally, the amplification factor is shown, measured as a function of $U_{\mathrm{DC}}$ and using a fixed delay of $\Delta t = \unit[50]{ns}$.
+For small amplitudes $|U_{\mathrm{DC}}|<\unit[0.4]{V}$, the heating pulse does not affect the intensity of the spin-wave packet.
+For intermediate amplitudes, $\unit[0.4]{V}<|U_{\mathrm{DC}}|<\unit[0.6]{V}$, a slight attenuation is observed, which could be due to residual heat and the consequent impact on the magnetic properties of the waveguide.
 For amplitudes $|U_{\mathrm{DC}}|>\unit[0.6]{V}$, the amplification process dominates, which is symmetric with respect to the sign of $U_{\mathrm{DC}}$.
-This again highlights the purely thermal origin of the amplification effect.
-In contrast to the BEC \cite{RCBEC}, the amplification effect does not have a clear threshold value and scales with the applied heating power.
-We interpret this as follows: The BEC is triggered when the magnon chemical potential is increased to the minimum energy $\hbar\omega_{\mathrm{min}}$ of the magnon spectrum, rendering it a distinct threshold process.
-However, even for intermediate values $0 < \mu_{\mathrm{mag}} < \hbar\omega_{\mathrm{min}}$ the magnonic system is in a disequilibrium condition.
-This means that magnons have an increased tendency to scatter towards the spectrum's lower frequencies, where the RF-excited spin-wave mode is located.
-Similar to the generation of a magnon BEC or the stabilization of a non-linear bullet mode, the high magnon population of this mode acts as an attractor state to these scattered magnons and, in turn, is amplified.
-However, unlike the BEC or bullet mode, the spin-wave packet is not a naturally occurring mode of the dynamically driven system but an externally generated seed that stimulates the redistribution in the magnon spectrum.
-When the propagating spin-wave packet is absent or poorly timed, this process preferentially redistributes spin waves to frequencies at the absolute band bottom.
-These modes exhibit lower intrinsic and propagation losses (vanishing group velocity) and lower energy than the RF-excited spin-wave packet.
-Consequently, no spin-wave emission can be observed when only a heating pulse is applied.
-Furthermore, a stimulated process also implies that the frequency of the amplified mode is set by the incident spin-wave packet.
-Here, the frequency of the spin-wave packet is found to be preserved in the amplification process (see Supplementary Fig. 1).
-Furthermore, the amplification factor is found to be a smooth function of the excited spin-wave frequency (Suppl.
-Fig. 2).
-It is highest at the lower end of the spin-wave spectrum in the small wavevector regime and decreases towards higher frequencies/wavevectors.
-For $U_{\mathrm{DC}} = \unit[0.9]{V}$ we find $A>1.5$ up to a wavevector of $k_{\mathrm{SW}} = \unit[3]{rad/\upmu m}$ and $A>1.0$ until $k_{\mathrm{SW}} = \unit[4.4]{rad/\upmu m}$.
-Interestingly, for this range, the spin-wave wavelength is comparable to the length of the pad, suggesting that the process is efficient only if the finite dimension of the amplifier can provide the wavevector required for the additional magnons created in the amplification process.
+This again highlights the thermal origin of the amplification effect.
+In contrast to the BEC formation \cite{RCBEC}, the amplification effect does not have a clear threshold value and scales with the applied heating power.